mattyv/ilp_for/README.md

 ### Debugging

-Disable ILP for easier debugging:
+If you need to debug your loop logic, you can disable ILP entirely:

 ```bash
 clang++ -std=c++23 -DILP_MODE_SIMPLE -O0 -g mycode.cpp
 ```

-All macros expand to simple `for` loops with same semantics.
+...all macros then expand to simple `for` loops with the same semantics.

 ### optimal_N

+If you want to query the optimal unroll factor directly:

 ```cpp
 constexpr auto N = ilp::optimal_N<ilp::LoopType::Sum, double>;
 ```

-Default profile values (int / float):
+Default values by type:

 | LoopType | int32 | int64 | float | double |
 |----------|-------|-------|-------|--------|